GreyRook/code-with-style/README.md

 The architecture documentation can be found in the [architecture folder](/example/architecture) of the example project.
 A description of the files is written in the [ARCHITECTURE.md](/example/architecture/ARCHITECTURE.md).

+Every component, property and function is required to have a doc comment describing its functionality.
+A TypeDoc component example can be found [here](example/src/TypeDocExample.tsx)

 ## Helpful CI tools